minyma-technologies/python-fastapi-starter/README.md

 - add dev dependency: `poetry add <pacakage> -G dev`

 ### Running migrations
 - the template is set up with alembic, an automatic migrations tool for SQLAlchemy.
-To automagically update the database schema after making changes to the data model, run `alembic revision --autogenerate -m <message>`, then `alembic upgrade head`
+To automatically run migrations against the database run `make migrate`

 ### Configuration and secrets
 There are three different environments preconfigured: `test`, `dev`, and `prod`.
 To switch environments set `APP_ENV` to one of the above environment names.
 Use `.env` (default, for `dev`), `.env.test` and `.env.prod` for storing the values.
 A sample configuration is provided in `.env.sample`

 ### Development scripts
-As a jump-in replacement for `npm run ...` you can use `make`.
+As a drop-in replacement for `npm run ...` you can use `make`.
 This way you can change development scripts in one place and each collaborator can then use the updated script, without thinking about flags and options.
 Avaialble scripts are:

 | Command            | Description                                 |